 It’s really hard to keep up with the latest fashion trends as they change so quickly.
 And who has the money to buy a whole new wardrobe each time you want to update your look?
 No. The canny fashionista would advise that you can simply update your existing clothing with accessories.

 Items like a scarf can be extremely versatile in how you wear them and I’ve found a lovely little book that challenges us to wear a scarf in 50 different ways – yes 50!

-The 50 Ways to Wear a Scarf book by Lauren Friedman from Qwerkity.com (£9.99) shows how to wrap, loop, or tie a scarf to instantly dress up or dress down any outfit, helping you to discover the delights of styles such as the Bandit, Minnie Mouse, Ascot, New York, Boy Scout, babushka and 44 other fascinating styles.
+Lauren Friedman’s 50 Ways to Wear a Scarf book shows how to wrap, loop, or tie a scarf to instantly dress up or dress down any outfit, helping you to discover the delights of styles such as the Bandit, Minnie Mouse, Ascot, New York, Boy Scout, babushka and 44 other fascinating styles.

 The book shows you how to create these styles in easy steps, complete with illustrations, helping you to get the right look using oblong and square scarves.

 OK, so I probably still need to practise but at least now I have 2 styles in my repertoire!

 |My version of No. 1 – The Bandit|